getnacelle/nacelle-react/packages/react-hooks/README.md

 ###### Required Properties

 - `credentials`: an object containing `nacelleSpaceId`, `nacelleGraphqlToken`, and `nacelleEndpoint`
-- `lineItems`: an array containing objects representing items in the cart, where each object contains `variant.id` and `variant.qty` properties
+- `lineItems`: an array containing objects representing items in the cart, where each object contains `variant.id` and `variant.quantity`, and optionally, an array of `metafields`

 ###### Optional Properties